 To understand why this is a myth, you must consider how the sun’s energy is distributed.
 There are three basic categories.
 They are infrared, ultraviolet, and visible rays.

 An unpainted metal roof will reflect more solar radiation than an asphalt roof.
 However, there are endless styles, colors, coatings, and finishes that you can choose for your metal roof to reduce glare.
 A coated metal roof will primarily reflect invisible UV rays.

 Reflecting UV rays will minimize the heat the metal roofing material can absorb, but it won’t do anything to impact the vision of neighbors or passersby.
 The experienced technicians at Protek Roofing, Heating, Air & Solar can show you how visually pleasing metal roofing materials can be.
 Far from being annoyed, your neighbors will likely be envious of how good metal roofing materials can look.

 Getting the Best in Roofing and HVAC Services in Tampa, Florida

 At Protek Roofing, Heating, Air & Solar, we proudly offer our Tampa neighbors comfort and coverage under one roof.
 Company leadership is local and value-based.
 We provide clear communication, fair pricing, and skilled craftsmanship.
 This is why we are blessed with many repeat customers in Tampa.

-We are a team of HVAC and roofing experts who offer year-round HVAC and roofing installation, maintenance, repair, and upgrades.
+We are a team of heating and cooling technicians and roofing experts who offer year-round HVAC and roofing installation, HVAC maintenance, roofing repair, and upgrades.
 We are proud to offer solar panel installation, repair, and maintenance.
 Contact us today and learn more about our fast, reliable, trustworthy service.